Linode API v4.167.3

 - List Managed Stats

-Object Storage endpoints have a dedicated limit of 750 requests per second per user.
+Object Storage endpoints have a dedicated rate limit of 750 requests per second.
 The Object Storage endpoints are:

-Opening Support Tickets has a dedicated limit of 2 requests per minute per user.
+Opening Support Tickets has a dedicated rate limit of 2 requests per minute.
 That endpoint is:

 The Linode CLI allows you to easily work with the API using intuitive and simple syntax.
 It requires a Personal Access Token for authentication, and gives you access to all of the features and functionality of the Linode API that are documented here with CLI examples.